 - 1. The appraisals were prepared exclusively for ad valorum tax purposes. - 2.
 The property characteristic data upon which the appraisals are based is assumed to be correct.
-Exterior inspections of the property appraised were performed as staff resources and time allowed. - Validation of sales transactions was attempted through questionnaires to buyer and seller, telephone survey and field review.
+Exterior inspections of the property appraised were performed as time allowed. - 3.
+Validation of sales transactions was attempted through questionnaires to buyer and seller, telephone survey and field review.
 In the absence of such confirmation, residential sales data obtained from outside sources was considered reliable. - 4.
-I have attached a list of staff providing significant mass appraisal assistance to the person signing this certification. - 5.
-Attached is the district's latest ratio study results.
+I have attached a list of staff providing significant mass appraisal assistance to the person signing this certification.